 extra-virgin olive oil

 large fresh basil leaves, thinly sliced

-- In a medium bowl, combine the lemon zest and juice, olive oil, cheese, 1/2 teaspoon salt, and a few generous grindings of black pepper; mix vigorously so the cheese “melts” into the oil and lemon juice.
+- In a medium bowl, vigorously mix the lemon zest and juice, cheese, oil, ½ teaspoon salt, and a few generous grindings of black pepper so the cheese “melts” into the oil and lemon juice.
 Taste, adding more salt and pepper to your liking; set aside.

-- Bring a large pot of well-salted water to a boil (1 tablespoon of salt for every 6 cups of water).
-Cook the pasta according to the package directions for al dente.
+- Bring a large pot of generously salted water to a boil (1 tablespoon of salt for every 6 cups of water).
+Cook the pasta, stirring occasionally, according to the package directions.
 Drain, reserving 1 cup of the pasta cooking water.

-- Return the drained pasta to the hot, empty and pour over the lemon-Parmigiano sauce, tossing with up to 1/2 cup of the reserving cooking water (to start) to make a creamy sauce that clings to the strands, adding more water as necessary.
+- Return the drained pasta to the hot, empty pot.
+Pour the lemon-Parmigiano sauce over, tossing with ½ cup of the reserving cooking water to make a creamy sauce that clings to the strands, adding more cooking water as necessary.
 Add the basil and toss once or twice just to incorporate.
-Serve immediately with more grated Parmigiano, as desired.